 - Measles, Mumps, Rubella (German measles), Polio, Varicella Zoster (chicken pox), Tdap (Tetanus, Diphtheria, Pertussis within last ten years).

 - Current negative tuberculosis screening within last 6 months

 - Proof of Hepatitis B immunization/Immunity or signed waiver

 - Flu immunization during the months of November through April

 “I’m able to take back great ideas to my hospital, especially on quality.
 There is such a big focus on providing high quality care.
 I saw it everywhere.”

 - Shih Chun, Lin, MS, RN, NP, Buddist Dalin Tzu Chi Hospital, Taiwan

 Tuition and Travel Expenses

-The tuition fee schedule is $2,500 per five-day week for the first scholar.
-Additional scholars, from the same sponsoring institution, may be entitled to a discount, please contact firstname.lastname@example.org to further discuss these details.
+The tuition fee schedule is $4,000 per five-day week per scholar for applications received after May 1, 2023.
 A $200 non-refundable deposit is due for each scholar 10 days after acceptance into the program.
 The remaining balance is due at least 45 days prior to the first day of the visiting scholar’s experience.

 Transportation, housing, food and expenses are the responsibility of the visiting scholar and/or sponsoring institution.
 Medical care is available, but healthcare costs are the responsibility of the scholar.